ploner/RMixpanel/README.md

 The package RMixpanel provides an interface from R to Mixpanel's API endpoints (see https://mixpanel.com/docs/api-documentation/data-export-api and https://mixpanel.com/help/reference/http).
-For the most frequently used API endpoints (segmentation, retention, engage, export, etc.) custom methods make the parameterization more convenient and do the conversion from JSON to a corresponding R data.frame or R matrix.
+For the most frequently used API endpoints (segmentation, retention, funnel, engage, export, etc.) custom methods make the parameterization more convenient and do the conversion from JSON to a corresponding R data.frame or R matrix.
 Furthermore it is possible to update or delete user profiles.

 ### Features